paulbgtr/nebriq/README.md

 AGPLv3 — Nebriq is free and open source.
 If you run it as a public service, you’re required to share your changes too.

-Want a commercial license or support?
-Get in touch

 ---

 ## 🌱 Roadmap

-• Offline-first mode (local-first db)
+- Offline-first mode (local-first db)
-• Custom LLM adapters (Ollama, LM Studio, Claude)
+- Custom LLM adapters (Ollama, LM Studio, Claude)
-• Mobile-ready UI
+- Mobile-ready UI
-• Public note publishing
-• Plugin system (extensions, embeddables)

 ---